Dorin-David/Learning-to-Code/README.md

-# hello-world
+# Hello Github
-Learning Github...

-Hello world!
-I'm Dorin, and this is my first time on Github.
-I'm really excited about this new path, and I hope I'll learn a lot.
-I'm currently studying JavaScript, and I'm looking forward to learn and collaborate with anyone willing to do so.
-Hopefully, it will be a great journey!
+Hello **Github**!
+I'm Dorin, a curious and energetic guy that started to learn coding a couple of mongth ago on **FreeCodeCamp** (great place to learn, check it out if you haven't yet).
+This is my first time here.
+Please feel free to contribute in any way, correct me, make suggestions or simply say Hi! .
+I'm really excited about this new path; hopefully, I'll learn a lot walking it, with **you**.
+Right now I'm focusing on plain JavaScript.
+It'a a great programming language, I love it.
+I practice every day on Codewars.
+I'll publish here the solutions of some alghoritms; please give me a feedback, ask question, or just show me a complete different way in which I could have done it.
+Borrow me your eyes; mine will be yours too, if you want.
+That said, happy coding to everyone: I hope you'll get in touch.